Last updated : January 20, 2025

 - The donor admits that they adulterated or substituted the test sample.

-- For refusal to participate at any point in the test.
+- The employee refuses to participate at any point in the test.

 MROs make the final decision.
-Neither an employer nor their designated representative can alter it.
+Neither an employer nor their designated employee representative (DER) can alter it.

-Some refusal to test situations fall to the employer or their DER (Designated Employer Representative).
-If a circumstance arises at the test site, the technician documents the information and should contact the employer immediately.
+Some refusal to test situations fall to the employer or their DER (Designated Employer Representative) though.
+If a circumstance arises at the test site, the technician documents the information and contacts the employer immediately.

 - Failure to appear or remain at the collection site—If an employee can’t provide a specimen, they’re asked to remain on-site for three hours.
-It’s your responsibility to ensure the time documented on the chain-of-custody form reflects that it was allotted.
+The employee is given a beverage to consume while waiting.
+It’s the employer’s responsibility to ensure the time documented on the chain-of-custody form reflects that this amount of time was allotted.

-- Taking too long to report—It’s up to employers to decide a reasonable amount of time to wait if an employee doesn’t show up.
-Document the determined amount of time in your refusal to test policy.
-Furthermore, scheduling a set appointment time and using a TPA that documents arrival time makes your job much easier.
+- Taking too long to report—Employers decide a reasonable amount of time to wait if an employee doesn’t show up.
+The wait time must be documented in the company’s refusal to test policy.
+Furthermore, scheduling a set appointment time and using a third-party administrator (TPA) that documents arrival time makes your job much easier.

-- Declining an additional drug test request—This includes not reporting for an additional test as scheduled.
+- Declining an additional drug test request—including not reporting for a follow-up test as scheduled.

 - Possession of or wearing a prosthetic device designed to carry a clean or synthetic urine sample